 However, Medicare beneficiaries who do not have secondary Part B (non-hospital) coverage will be required to pay their 20% coinsurance and/or annual deductible amount at the time of service.

-For all patients, regardless of whether you have a HDHP or not, we will continue to bill your insurance carrier directly at the time of each visit, but only if you sign the Assignment of Benefits waiver statement on the Phreesia Pad when you first register as a patient with our practice, which directs your insurance carrier to either allow us to bill them and collect payment from you directly until your annual out of pocket deductible has been met, or to pay our practice directly for the medical services which we provide to you.
+For all patients, regardless of whether you have a HDHP or not, we will continue to bill your insurance carrier directly at the time of each visit, but only if you sign the Assignment of Benefits waiver statement either on paper or on the Phreesia Pad when you first register as a patient with our practice, which directs your insurance carrier to either allow us to bill them and collect payment from you directly until your annual out of pocket deductible has been met, or to pay our practice directly for the medical services which we provide to you.

 If you refuse to sign the Assignment of Benefits waiver statement for any reason, regardless of your insurance coverage, or if you decide to revoke it at any time, payment for any and all office visits and other diagnostic studies or therapeutic procedures will be required to be paid in full at the time of each visit, and our office retains the right to discharge or deny service to any patient who refuses financial responsibility.